 The Certified Lactation Counselor (CLC) credential identifies a specialist in lactation counseling who has successfully passed an examination based on identified work-place competencies derived from role delineation studies.
-The latest ALPP role delineation study was in 2005.
+The latest ALPP Job Task Analysis was in 2015.

 The CLC credential signifies that the holder has demonstrated the necessary skills, knowledge, and attitudes to provide breastfeeding counseling and management support to families who are thinking about breastfeeding or who have questions or problems during the course of breastfeeding/lactation.
 CLCs are dedicated to the promotion, protection, and support of breastfeeding and human lactation in their work to prevent and solve breastfeeding problems.
 They understand that breastfeeding works best when it is the cultural norm and when the provider of lactation support and services is culturally competent.
 Obtaining the CLC credential is a way of demonstrating your knowledge and skills in lactation management.
 Certification is open to applicants who successfully complete a 45- hour evidence based, comprehensive lactation course, and awarded to those who successfully pass the comprehensive examination.
 The Code of Ethics for ALPP CLCs is available by clicking here.
 If you have a concern about the ethical actions of a CLC, please feel free to fill out this form and mail it to ALPP.
 You can read the policy of the practice and disciplinary procedures in the Candidate Handbook.

 Individuals who hold the CLC credential come from a variety of different educational and employment backgrounds, including mothers, peer counselors, educators, nurses, childbirth educators, doulas, nutritionists, dietitians, midwives, physicians, social workers, public health workers, public administrators, and many others.
 Individuals work as lactation counselors in settings including obstetric and pediatric practice settings, hospitals, public health programs, and independent practice.